Pasig Cathedral

-The Immaculate Conception Cathedral of Pasig, locally known as The Pasig Cathedral is the Catholic church located in Plaza Rizal, Barangay Malinao, Pasig in Metro Manila, Philippines.
-It is the mother church, and the episcopal seat of the Diocese of Pasig and one of the oldest structures in the city.
+Immaculate Conception Cathedral, commonly known as Pasig Cathedral, is a Roman Catholic church located in Plaza Rizal, Barangay Malinao, Pasig in Metro Manila, Philippines.
+It is the mother church, and serves as the episcopal seat of the Bishop of Pasig and is one of the oldest structures in the city.

-It was founded as a parish by the Augustinian missionaries on July 2, 1573, coinciding with the foundation of the town of Pasig.
+The church was founded as a parish by the Augustinian missionaries on July 2, 1573, coinciding with the foundation of the town of Pasig.
 Initially, the parish was consecrated to the Visitation of Our Lady, but on April 25, 1587, was changed to Our Lady of the Immaculate Conception, the patroness of the Augustinian priests during that time.

 The parish was administered by the CICM Fathers from 1910 to 1979, after which the Filipino clergy took over the pastoral leadership of the parish.
 Until 2003, the parish was a part of the Archdiocese of Manila.
-During the time of Manila Archbishop Jaime Cardinal Sin, the parish belonged to the Ecclesiastical District of Makati until October 2001, when it became part of the newly created Ecclesiastical District of Pasig.
+During the time of Manila Archbishop Cardinal Jaime Sin, the parish belonged to the Ecclesiastical District of Makati until October 2001, when it became part of the newly created Ecclesiastical District of Pasig.
 On August 21, 2003, the district was elevated as a separate and independent diocese, with the elevation of the parish into the status of a cathedral.
-The present parish priest and rector of the cathedral is Rev. Fr.
-Mariano L. Baranda.
+The present parish priest and rector of the cathedral is Mariano L. Baranda.